isomerpages/nlb-biblioasia/articles-archive/features/_posts/vol-16-iss-2-jul-sep-2020/2020-07-11-director-note.md

 We round up this issue with [Derek Heng’s](/vol-16/issue-2/jul-sep-2020/sangnila) essay on a character of great importance to the story of Singapura – Sang Nila Utama – through the lens of different versions of the royal Malay text *Sulalat al-Salatin* (better known as the *Sejarah Melayu*).

 Finally, I would like to announce that we’ve migrated the online version of *BiblioAsia* to a new platform.
-Do check out our new look and please let us know what you think by taking part in the survey.
-Go to https://biblioasia.nlb.gov.sg
+Do check out our new look and please let us know what you think by taking part in the [survey](https://efm.jusfeedback.com/Community/se/705E3ED92204BF70).

 Happy reading and take care.